 - Then, spread half the tortilla with pinto beans and the other half with the potato mixture.

-- Cook each side for 10 minutes on LOW heat; be sure to check to make sure the tortilla is brown and crispy on the underside before flipping.
+- Cook each side for 10 minutes on LOW heat; ensure the tortilla is brown and crispy on the underside before flipping.

 - Serve with fresh avocado slices, cilantro, and a side of salsa.